grosenberg/Fluentmark/Readme.md

 To use the Pandoc converter, select the `pandoc` executable from the local filesystem on the Pandoc Converter tab.

 To use Graphviz Dot, select the `dot` executable on the Fluentmark preference page.
-If `Graphviz` is installed in a non-default directory, PlantUML requres that the `GRAPHVIZ_DOT` environment variable be set to the actual installation directory.
+Note, if `Graphviz` is installed in a non-default directory, PlantUML requres that the `GRAPHVIZ_DOT` environment variable be set to the actual installation directory.

 To use the BlackFriday converter, install the customized